 Do you know what concrete degradation is?
 Chances are you don’t but you’ve seen it.
 Concrete degradation is when concrete is damaged for almost any reason, including calcium leaching, physical damage, or bacterial corrosion.
-While those are just some of the main reason concrete degrades, we’ll go over some of the other ways it gets destroyed over time and whether you can do anything about it.
+While those are just some of the main reasons concrete degrades, we’ll go over some of the other ways it gets destroyed over time and whether you can do anything about it.

 What Else Causes Concrete Degradation?